Skip to main content

 Common mistakes

-• Missing proof of legal stay when applying in a third country can lead to application denial.
+• Include proof of legal stay if applying from a third country.

 Common pitfalls across forms